 WAC 173-201A-460 Intake credits.
 (1) General provisions.
-The following provisions apply to the consideration of intake credits in determining reasonable potential and establishing water quality based effluent limits (WQBELs).
+The following provisions apply to the consideration of intake credits in determining reasonable potential and establishing water quality based effluent limits (WQBELs) for waste discharge permits issued pursuant to the National Pollutant Discharge Elimination System.

-(a) An "intake pollutant" is the amount of a pollutant that is present in waters of the state (including groundwater except as provided in (c) of this subsection) at the time water is removed from the same body of water by the discharger or other facility supplying the discharger with intake water.
+(a) An "intake pollutant" is the amount of a pollutant that is present in public waters (including groundwater as provided in (d) of this subsection) at the time water is removed from the same body of water by the discharger or other facility supplying the discharger with intake water.

 (b) An intake pollutant must be from the "same body of water" as the discharge in order to be eligible for an intake credit.
 An intake pollutant is considered to be from the "same body of water" as the discharge if the department finds that the intake pollutant would have reached the vicinity of the outfall point in the receiving water within a reasonable period had it not been removed by the permittee.
-This finding will be established if a discharger demonstrates:
+This finding will be established if:

-(\bar{i}) The background concentration of the pollutant in the receiving water (excluding any amount of the pollutant in the facility's discharge) is similar to that in the intake water; and
+(i) The background concentration of the pollutant in the receiving water (excluding any amount of the pollutant in the facility's discharge) is similar to that in the intake water; and